Seedlings Classroom - Lead Teacher, Parent/Child

 Ydi brings over 16 years of experience in the field of education.
 She obtained her Bachelor’s degree in Elementary Education with a minor in English as a Second Language as well as Master’s degree in Reading.
 She began her career as an Academic Advisor at the college level.
 She has over 12 years of teaching experience in grades 3-7.
 Her love for nature and exploration as well as the performing arts are a part of what she enjoys sharing with her students in the classroom.
 Ydi first learned about Waldorf Education during her undergraduate work where she focused her senior thesis on Rudolf Steiner, thus sparking her enthusiasm for bringing this approach to students in her classes.
 Ydi attended the Art of Teaching grade 7 at Rudolf Steiner College in Fair Oaks, CA this summer to support her preparations for the upcoming school year & is planning to begin her formal Waldorf Education Certification in the summer of 2017.

-Classroom Teacher - Seventh Grade
+Classroom Teacher - Grade Seven

 Eowyn values a rich curriculum and guiding students toward self-knowledge.
 Her teaching practice cultivates a sense of beauty for life and helping students reach their greatest potential.

-She looks forward to bringing this practice forth through Waldorf Education within the charter school movement.
+Eowyn is passionate about bringing this practice forth through Waldorf Education within the charter school movement.

 Eowyn enjoys yoga, cross country skiing, metaphysics, reading, writing, traveling, cooking, and spending time with her family, friends, and pets!
-Eowyn is thrilled to join the Mountain Phoenix Community and looks forward to beginning her Waldorf Teacher training next summer!
+Eowyn completed her first year of Waldorf Teacher Training, in May of 2018, and looks forward to continuing her education in this area.

-Classroom Teacher - Eighth Grade
+Classroom Teacher - Grade Eight

 Josh grew up in Connecticut and spent several years in the Pacific Northwest before settling in Colorado.
 He graduated from the University of Washington with an emphasis in history and earned his teaching credentials through a partnership with Regis University.
 He has been teaching for over 10 years and has been at Mountain Phoenix since the Wheat Ridge campus opened.
 Josh loves the Waldorf approach, especially the integration of the arts into the everyday curriculum and the emphasis on critical thinking and problem solving.
 He has attended many wonderful Waldorf continuing education programs and has loved incorporating new methods into his classroom.
 He is excited to share Mountain Phoenix with his two children who are presently in elementary school here.
 When not teaching, Josh likes to spend time with his family enjoying the outdoors and taking in a baseball game.

-Classroom Teacher - Eighth Grade
+Classroom Teacher - Grade Eight

 Brian has his Bachelor’s degree in Secondary Education Language Arts and has been a Middle School teacher and Language Arts Department Chair for several years.
 He also has enjoyed teaching and coaching cycling and soccer.
 He recently attended the Art of Teaching Grade 8 in Waldorf Education at Rudolf Steiner College in Fair Oaks, CA.

 Cecilia was born in La Rioja, Argentina.
 She is a lawyer, and her first language is Spanish.
 She moved to Denver in 2009 when she married her husband.
 When she lived in Argentina, she worked in the Senate and taught International Law in the University.
 Cecilia has been teaching and working as a Spanish tutor for 5 years.
-This is her second year as a Spanish teacher at Mountain Phoenix.
+This is her fifth year as a Spanish teacher at Mountain Phoenix.
 She always says that this is the most rewarding and enjoyable work that she has ever had.
 Working with children, she has the opportunity not only to teach Spanish but to share Latin American Culture through the use of storytelling, songs, plays, and even recipes that she used with her mom when she was a child.

 Cecilia believes Mountain Phoenix is a great school and feels that she is working with amazing people.
 She hopes she can continue to be part of MPCS for many years to come.